fitter22/NanoHatOLED/README.md

 ## **NanoHat OLED**

+This repository contains a modified NanoHatOLED scripts, which turns off the OLED one minute after the last button press to avoid the screen burn-in.

 Example code of correct use and start for the NanoHat OLED.

 Designed specifically to work with the NanoHat OLED: